Stranded Knitting in the Round with Steeks Tutorial

 On the final round all steek stitches are cast off in preparation for grafting the shoulders together.

 Here you will see how to use Kitchener Stitch to graft the shoulders together seamlessly.

 Cutting steeks for the first time can seem daunting; this tutorial shows how easy it is.

-Picking Up Stitches and How to Strand the Neckband on Wrong Side Rows
+Picking Up Stitches and How to Strand the Front Band on Wrong Side Rows

 Casting off is one of the most important aspects of knitting.
-It is very important to cast off evenly and to the correct tension in order to achieve the right finish.
+Here I demonstrate how to cast off evenly and to the correct tension in order to achieve the perfect finish.